 Talking With Locals

-Through talking with individuals, students will learn that people of any culture have many different views.
+Through talking with individuals, students will learn that people of any culture have many different views, values and world perspectives.
 Talking with locals will also give them a greater empathy for people of that culture, helping them to identify more with people from different places and backgrounds.
 As the website Travel Etiquette illustrates, you should familiarize yourself and your class with local customs before traveling to a foreign country.
 Know how to greet someone appropriately, what is acceptable to talk about, and other aspects of social interaction.

 Connecting Different Issues